-OMAHA, Nebraska — The economy will likely grow more slowly this fall in nine Midwestern and Plains states, according to a monthly survey of business leaders released Wednesday.
+OMAHA, Nebraska — Slow economic growth likely lies ahead for nine Midwestern and Plains states, according to a monthly survey report issued Wednesday.

 Creighton University economic reports: http://business.creighton.edu/economicoutlook